 There is a language requirement for ALL students at Mount Holyoke.
 This requirement is not automatically waived for international students.
-However, if you would like to be considered for exemption from this requirement, consult the important information about fulfilling the language requirement and then email Leah Glasser, Dean of Studies, if you think you qualify.
+However, if you would like to be considered for exemption from this requirement, consult the important information about fulfilling the language requirement and then email the Director of Student Success and Advising/Dean of Studies, if you think you qualify.
 Note that International Exchange and International Guest Students do not have to fulfill the language requirement.

 Before you as an international student decide to reclassify, it is important for you to know how reclassification can affect financial aid.
 Please read the following document entitled Important Information for International Students and their Advisors very carefully and share the information with your academic advisor before you make the decision to reclassify.

 Any questions about these or other academic matters should be directed to your academic dean.
-You can also contact Donna Van Handle, Dean of International Students.
+You can also contact Bri Rhodes, Director of International Student Advising.